johannesgiorgis/udacity-notes/aind/computer_vision.md

 - Sobel filter is very commonly used in edge detection and in finding patterns in intensity in an image
 	- Applying a Sobel filter to an image is a way of **taking (an approximation) of the derivative of the image** in the _x_ or _y_ direction
 	- Taking the gradient in the _x_ direction emphasizes edges closer to vertical
-	- Taking the gradient in the _y_ dierction emphasizes edges closer to horizontal
+	- Taking the gradient in the _y_ direction emphasizes edges closer to horizontal
 	- It also detects which edges are _strongest_.
 This is encapsulated by the **magnitude** of the gradient.
 A stronger edge has a greater magnitude